MicrosoftDocs/memdocs/sccm/sum/get-started/configure-classifications-and-products.md

 Deploy Feature Updates for Windows Insider to your target collection just like any other upgrade.
 However, you'll want to keep the following items in mind when you're deploying these Feature Updates:

-- These upgrades will be applicable to all Windows 10 clients 1903 or earlier, with matching architecture, edition and language.
+- These upgrades will be applicable to all Windows 10 clients 1903 or earlier, with matching architecture, edition, and language.
 - There are license terms, your deployment must accept the terms in order to install.
 - Consider using the [thread priority in client settings](/sccm/core/clients/deploy/about-client-settings#bkmk_thread-priority).
 - Dynamic Update automatically installs critical updates, including the latest Cumulative Update, directly from Microsoft Update.
 This behavior started with Feature Updates for Windows 10 version 1903.